 - A discretionary registration in exceptional cases (sporting excellence, for example).

-Again, there are many more situations where children under 18 could qualify, and these require a case-by-case analysis of the circumstances.
+Again, there are many MORE SOLUTIONS where children under 18 could qualify, and these require a case-by-case analysis of the circumstances.

-"Do I qualify for a British Passport if my Mother or Father is British?"
-This is one of the most common questions faced in assessing British Citizenship by Descent.
-We set out below the criteria and requirements to qualify for British Nationality by Descent and to a British Passport by Descent - that is, qualifying through a parent.
+We set out below the criteria and requirements to qualify for British Citizenship by Descent and to hold a British Passport by Descent - that is, qualifying through a British parent.

-British Citizens (i.e. those who hold full British Nationality and the right to carry a British Passport) can be divided into two categories:
+British Citizens (i.e. those who hold full British Citizenship and the right to carry a British Passport) can be divided into two categories:

 - British by Descent